 Summary: Religion has always been a powerful factor in American politics.
 So it has been, and so it today.
 Today’s we have an excerpt from the always-interesting Foreign Affairs looking at the Tea Party, IMO the more interesting of the two protest movements that have arisen since America went off the rails in 2001.
 At the end are links to other articles about the tea party, and about the green religion (the faith of the Left).

-Excerpt from God and Caesar in America Why Mixing Religion and Politics Is Bad for Both“
+God and Caesar in America Why Mixing Religion and Politics Is Bad for Both“

 By David E. Campbell and Robert D. Putnam, from Foreign Affairs, March/April 2012

 The full article is gated, but very worth reading.
 It explains why the Tea Party movement might be a poisoned chalice for the GOP, attractive but toxic.
 The full article puts these events in our historical context, looking backwards and forwards.
 This essay is adapted from the paperback edition of their book, American Grace (Simon & Schuster, 2012).